knocklabs/knock-node-example-app/README.md

 **🚀 Tip: auto-create workflows with the CLI 🚀** <br> The example app repo contains a `knock/workflows` directory with the three workflows listed above.
 You can use the [Knock CLI](https://docs.knock.app/cli) to push these workflows into your Knock account using the `knock workflow push --all` command.

-## Slack notifications

-In order for Slack notifications to work, you will need to expose an endpoint that Slack can access as part of the OAuth workflow.
-An easy way of doing this is installing [ngrok](https://ngrok.com/) and creating a public tunnel to your local web server.

-## Segment integration

-In order to send events to Segment, you'll need to the the write key from [a source you create](https://segment.com/docs/connections/sources/#create-a-source) in Segment and set it in your `.env` file as the `BLITZ_PUBLIC_SEGMENT_WRITE_KEY`, as well as setting `ENABLE_SEGMENT` to `true`.
-Check out the `app/lib/analytics.tsx` file to see how you can use [track, page and identify](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#basic-tracking-methods) events throughout your code to send events from this app to Segment.

 ## TODO: Add Knock

 ### Practice implementing the Knock on this branch